apache/logging-log4cxx/src/site/markdown/filters/filters.md

 you can push contextual information into the *Nested Diagnostic Context* (NDC) using the *log4cxx::NDC* class or the *Mapped Diagnostic Context* provided by *log4cxx::MDC* class.
-For an example using log4cxx::NDC refer to \ref trivial.cpp.
+For an example using log4cxx::NDC refer to \ref ndc-example.cpp.

 The NDC is managed per thread as a *stack* of contextual information.
 When the layout specifies that the NDC is to be included,